microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 ### 7th-Level Arcane Spells

-**Delayed Blast Fireball:** 1d6/level fire damage; you can postpone the blast for 5 rounds.
+**Delayed Blast Fireball:** Creates a major explosion up to 100ft. away in an area with a 15ft. radius, dealing 1d8 fire damage/level.
+You can postpone the blast for 5 rounds.

-**Ethereal Jaunt:** You become ethereal for 1 round/level.
+**Ethereal Jaunt:** You become ethereal (ghostly) for 1 round/level.
+The ethereal plane is a separate plane from the material plane, invisible to creatures on the material plane.
+It is gravity-less and dull; a land of ghosts, shadows, and wisps.

-**Finger of Death:** Kills one creature with 100 HP or less.
-Must physically touch the creature.
+**Finger of Death:** Kills one creature with 150 HP or less.
+The caster must physically touch the creature.

 **Plane Shift:** As many as 8 targets travel to another plane.